Benderx2/FVM/README.md

 the OSDev.org people.
 As I got closer and closer to bare metal, it made me think: "Why not write your own bare metal if you've come this far?" :D<br>
 <h1>Contributing</h1>
 Please DON'T!
 I will not accept any changes, because this project isn't something like "Taking over the world", it's a learning project<br>
-If you think this crap toy is good for you, better fork() it.
+If you think this crap toy is good for you (the code isn't what I personally call "good", neither the emulator is close to "functional"), better fork() it.
 This readme and the emulator aren't complete btw.